Lollobar17/Network_Security_Lab/01_scenarios/04_path_traversal/report.md

 ### Security Observations

+> [!IMPORTANT]
+> All three path traversal variants were blocked by Flask's built-in
+> routing mechanism.
+Routes are explicitly defined and the framework
+> does not serve arbitrary filesystem paths — this is protection by
+> design, not by explicit input validation.

 | Finding | Severity | Notes |
 |---|---|---|
 | No path traversal vulnerability detected | Positive | All variants correctly rejected |